Readability Formulas

 When Jane received her medical prescription, she was puzzled.
 The instructions seemed complex and riddled with medical jargon.
 As she squinted at the words, she wished for clearer, simpler instructions.
 This is a struggle many people face.

-Medicine often uses words that many people don’t understand.
-Doctors know words like “contraindications”, “subcutaneous”, and “titration”, but to people like Jane, they’re confusing.
+Medicine often uses words that confuse people.
+Doctors know words like “contraindications,” “subcutaneous,” and “titration,” but to people like Jane, they’re confusing.
 This confusion isn’t just about big words; it’s dangerous.
 Patients might take their medicine wrong, miss doctor’s appointments, or not follow their treatment plans because they don’t understand.

-Here are familiar scenarios where the SMOG formula aided the writer to simplify text in health materials:
+In the following scenarios, the writer used the SMOG formula to help simplify text in health materials:

 Medication Leaflets: